 The name of the Hickory-Woodrow Telephone Company was changed to Hickory Telephone Company in 1981.

 Hickory Telephone Company opened ATS Mobile Communications in 1988, in Robinson Township.
 It moved 3 years later to the Sewickley area, then merged in 1993 with the Hickory office, after additions were made in 1992.
 ATS provided business mobile radio service, known as SMR or Specialized Mobile Radio.
 ATS was discontinued in 1999.

 In 1993, the MITEL GX5000 Digital Switch was installed.
 This new equipment allowed caller ID, return call, repeat call, customer call trace, and remote switching capability.
 The change was necessary to keep the independent telephone company in competition with larger companies.
 A Tekelec Eagle STP was also purchased to increase service and features to customers.

 Hickory Telephone Company added Internet to its list of services in 1996, by installing an HP Redundant Server and Backbone.

 Hickory Telephone Company's services expanded again in 1999 with the purchase of Nextlevel/Motorala digital video equipment.
 The company began offering DSL and Digital TV services shortly after.

 In June 2012, HTC launched Aurora from Hickory Telephone, which delivers HD TV & DVR, high speed Internet, and digital voice over a fiber to the home / curb network.
-The company is currently in the process of expanding Aurora's service area to make the service available to all customers.
-Aurora is currently available in Hickory PA, Avella PA, Southview PA, Westland, PA and areas of McDonald PA, Houston PA, Atlasburg PA and Burgettstown PA.
+Aurora is currently available in Hickory PA, Avella PA, Southview PA, Westland, PA and areas of McDonald PA, Houston PA, Atlasburg PA, Cherry Valley, PA and Burgettstown PA.